hcrhall/example-tiered-policies/README.md

 # example-tiered-policies

-This repo contains an example of how you to use different local source paths within a `sentinel.hcl` file to enforce different policies by environment
+This repo contains an example of how you to use different local source paths within a `sentinel.hcl` file to enforce a subset of policies by environment.
+In the example all policies are centralized in a single directory (i.e. policies).
+There is a seperate directory structure per environment (i.e. staging & dev) with a child directory that contains the policy set configuration (i.e. foo, bar, baz).

 ## Demonstration Steps